Junqo-org/junqo-platform/docs/developer/ci_cd.md

 - The back server is running in development mode.
 And the watch flag is enabled.
 - The front server is running in development mode.
 And the watch flag is enabled.
-- The database has no volume.
-So, the data will be lost when the container is stopped.
+- The database volume is set to the `./database-volume` folder.
+Allowing you interact with the database files.
 - The database adminer is deployed.
 Allowing you to access the database adminer at [http://localhost:3000](http://localhost:3000).
+(The port can be changed using the `ADMINER_PORT` environment variable)

 #### Production deployment